What is African swine fever?

 NOTICE: The information on this site is for information purposes only.
 In case of errors, amendments or updates, the competent authority of each Member State should be contacted directly.

-The EU legislation referenced above is fully in line with the OIE international standards.
-Nevertheless, in order to ensure a higher level of animal health protection, the EU goes beyond the OIE requirements and applies stricter standards in certain situations.
+The EU legislation referenced above is fully in line with the WOAH international standards.
+Nevertheless, in order to ensure a higher level of animal health protection, the EU goes beyond the WOAH requirements and applies stricter standards in certain situations.

 The working document SANTE/7112/2015 has been developed to lay down the principles and criteria for geographically and temporally defining ASF regionalisation.